Apiculture Factsheet #301

 diseases.
 When suspect cells are found, collect sample(s) and mail

-to the BCMAL-Apiculture office for identification.
+to the BC Ministry of Agriculture-Apiculture office for identification.
 Also refer to Factsheet #204 - Antibiotics for Bee Disease Control.

 H. Use of Foundation